Daily Noon Briefing Highlights: Burkina Faso

 TitreDaily Noon Briefing Highlights: Burkina Faso

-A displaced mother with her son at a UN-supported settlement in Barsologho in the north of Burkina Faso, June 2019.
+Displaced mothers prepare food at a UN-supported settlement in Barsologho in northern Burkina Faso, June 2019.
 Credit: OCHA/Giles Clarke

 Burkina Faso: Unprecedented internal displacement

-The crisis in Burkina Faso has become one of the fastest-growing displacement crises in the world this year.
+Burkina Faso has become one of the fastest-growing displacement crises in the world in 2020.

 The number of internally displaced persons (IDPs) in Burkina Faso surged to 921,000 in June 2020 from 87,000 in January 2019 due to increasing insecurity, which has also worsened humanitarian access.